The Adjustment Bureau

-The film premiered at the Ziegfeld Theatre on February 14, 2011, and was released in theaters in the United States on March 4.
-It received mostly positive reviews from critics and grossed $127 million, against a production budget of $50 million.
+The film premiered at the Ziegfeld Theatre in New York City on February 14, 2011, and was theatrically released in the United States on March 4, 2011, by Universal Pictures.
+It received positive reviews from critics and grossed over $127.8 million worldwide against a $62 million budget.
+It was nominated for Best Science Fiction Film and Blunt won Best Supporting Actress at the 38th Saturn Awards.